WVSA ODP coaches list for the 2024-2025 season:

 2011 Boys

-Andy Hornbeak – Andy resides in Martinsburg, WV, and currently holds a USSF D License.
-He played at Musselman High School, located in Berkeley County, WV, and served as the head coach from 2020 to 2024.
+Andy Hornbeak resides in Martinsburg, WV, and holds a USSF D License.
+He played at Musselman High School in Berkeley County, WV, and served as the head coach from 2020 to 2024.
 Additionally, he was an assistant coach with West Virginia Soccer’s MLS Next teams during their inaugural season.
 Currently, Andy is the head coach of the 2010 boys’ team, which serves as a feeder team for the MLS Next team, and the head coach of the 2009 girls’ team, which is emerging as a strong contender for State Cup.

 2012 Boys